- Key Insight: Wealthfront's IPO filing, published Monday, could be impacted by the U.S. government shutdown.

 Wealthfront released the S-1 registration filing it submitted to the Securities and Exchange Commission on Monday.
 The fintech previously

-However, threats of a government shutdown may impact the company's IPO timeline, as the SEC would be impacted if Congress does not meet the deadline of midnight on Tuesday to approve a new budget for federal funding.
+However, the U.S. government shutdown may impact the company's IPO timeline, as the SEC will be impacted by Congress not meeting the deadline of midnight on Tuesday to approve a new budget for federal funding.
 Companies often get their final set of SEC comments and effectiveness notes while on their IPO roadshows.

 The SEC previously published a